South Carolina General Assembly

 (a) the person's recorded speed was in excess of one hundred miles an hour;

-(c) the person threw drugs, drug paraphernalia, or weapons from his vehicle;
+(c) the person threw a weapon from his vehicle;

-(d) the person drove his vehicle toward another vehicle in a manner to purposely scare another person or intimidate a pursuing officer;
+(e) the person drove his vehicle toward another vehicle or pursuing officer in a manner that would cause a reasonable person in a similar circumstance to experience fear or intimidation;

-(e) the person fled from the scene on foot after the pursuit ended;
+(f) the person fled from the scene on foot after the pursuit ended; or

-(f) the person collided with another person during the pursuit; or
+(g) the person collided with another person during the pursuit causing great or moderate bodily injury as defined in Section 16-3-600(A).

 ----XX----